govCMS/dvf/README.md

 ## Example of splitting charts by a column from a CSV file
 1. <a href="#installation_and_configuation">Enable Data Visualisation Module and Configure your Visualisation Field</a>
+2. Go to `Content` -> `Add content`, select the content type which you added visualisation field.
+3. Scroll down to the visualisation field section.
+Import your CSV file through the file upload field, or you can use
+   <a href="#sample_json_data">Sample JSON Data</a> to have a test.
+4. Open up SETTINGS, select `Bar chart`.

 ## Development